cat _posts/2022-07-09-goelf-time-en.md

 tags, resp, err := client.Repositories.ListTags(context.Background(), owner, repo, nil)

-The response has info about each tag (release)
+The response contains information about each tag.

 commit, resp, err := client.Repositories.GetCommit(context.Background(), owner, repo, sha, nil)